Northern Trust (NASDAQ:NTRS) PT Raised to $117.00

-Northern Trust (NASDAQ:NTRS) had its price objective increased by stock analysts at Deutsche Bank Aktiengesellschaft from $110.00 to $117.00 in a research note issued to investors on Friday, The Fly reports.
-The firm presently has a “buy” rating on the asset manager’s stock.
-Deutsche Bank Aktiengesellschaft’s price objective would suggest a potential upside of 9.85% from the company’s previous close.
+Northern Trust (NASDAQ:NTRS) had its price target lifted by analysts at Deutsche Bank Aktiengesellschaft from $110.00 to $117.00 in a research note issued to investors on Thursday, Benzinga reports.
+The brokerage presently has a “buy” rating on the asset manager’s stock.
+Deutsche Bank Aktiengesellschaft’s price target suggests a potential upside of 6.28% from the company’s previous close.

-Several other brokerages also recently issued reports on NTRS.
-Keefe, Bruyette & Woods raised shares of Northern Trust from a “market perform” rating to an “outperform” rating and upped their price objective for the company from $100.00 to $120.00 in a research note on Friday, January 22nd.
-Bank of America downgraded shares of Northern Trust from a “neutral” rating to an “underperform” rating and upped their price objective for the company from $95.00 to $97.00 in a research note on Tuesday, January 12th.
-Barclays upped their price objective on shares of Northern Trust from $105.00 to $112.00 and gave the company an “equal weight” rating in a research note on Wednesday.
-Wells Fargo & Company increased their price target on shares of Northern Trust from $112.00 to $122.00 and gave the stock an “overweight” rating in a research note on Thursday, April 1st.
-Finally, Credit Suisse Group increased their price target on shares of Northern Trust from $94.00 to $102.00 and gave the stock an “underperform” rating in a research note on Monday, March 29th.
-Five investment analysts have rated the stock with a sell rating, four have assigned a hold rating and six have assigned a buy rating to the company.
-Northern Trust has an average rating of “Hold” and an average price target of $101.93.
+A number of other research firms have also recently weighed in on NTRS.
+Piper Sandler boosted their target price on shares of Northern Trust from $100.00 to $115.00 and gave the company an “overweight” rating in a research note on Monday, January 11th.
+UBS Group raised shares of Northern Trust from a “sell” rating to a “neutral” rating and boosted their price target for the company from $89.00 to $106.00 in a research report on Tuesday.
+Wells Fargo & Company upped their price objective on shares of Northern Trust from $112.00 to $122.00 and gave the company an “overweight” rating in a research note on Thursday, April 1st.
+Credit Suisse Group upped their price objective on shares of Northern Trust from $94.00 to $102.00 and gave the company an “underperform” rating in a research note on Monday, March 29th.
+Finally, Keefe, Bruyette & Woods upgraded shares of Northern Trust from a “market perform” rating to an “outperform” rating and upped their price objective for the stock from $100.00 to $120.00 in a report on Friday, January 22nd.
+Five equities research analysts have rated the stock with a sell rating, five have issued a hold rating and six have given a buy rating to the company’s stock.
+The company has a consensus rating of “Hold” and a consensus price target of $102.19.

-In related news, insider Steven L. Fradkin sold 8,473 shares of the firm’s stock in a transaction on Thursday, January 28th.
+In other news, insider Steven L. Fradkin sold 8,473 shares of Northern Trust stock in a transaction that occurred on Thursday, January 28th.
 The shares were sold at an average price of $91.50, for a total transaction of $775,279.50.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, EVP Robert P. Browne sold 10,000 shares of the firm’s stock in a transaction on Friday, March 12th.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, EVP Robert P. Browne sold 10,000 shares of Northern Trust stock in a transaction that occurred on Friday, March 12th.
 The shares were sold at an average price of $102.18, for a total transaction of $1,021,800.00.
 The disclosure for this sale can be found here.
-0.72% of the stock is owned by corporate insiders.
+0.72% of the stock is currently owned by company insiders.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in NTRS.
-Capital Asset Advisory Services LLC acquired a new stake in Northern Trust during the 4th quarter valued at $29,000.
-Vantage Consulting Group Inc acquired a new stake in Northern Trust during the 4th quarter valued at $47,000.
-CX Institutional grew its holdings in Northern Trust by 16.5% during the 4th quarter.
-CX Institutional now owns 757 shares of the asset manager’s stock valued at $71,000 after purchasing an additional 107 shares in the last quarter.
-Tompkins Financial Corp acquired a new stake in Northern Trust during the 4th quarter valued at $76,000.
-Finally, Phoenix Wealth Advisors acquired a new stake in Northern Trust during the 4th quarter valued at $84,000.
-78.82% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors have recently added to or reduced their stakes in the company.
+Hummer Financial Advisory Services Inc bought a new stake in shares of Northern Trust during the first quarter valued at approximately $201,000.
+Mountain Capital Investment Advisors Inc boosted its stake in Northern Trust by 20.2% during the first quarter.
+Mountain Capital Investment Advisors Inc now owns 11,990 shares of the asset manager’s stock worth $1,304,000 after buying an additional 2,011 shares during the period.
+Redpoint Investment Management Pty Ltd purchased a new position in Northern Trust during the first quarter worth $401,000.
+West Oak Capital LLC boosted its stake in Northern Trust by 1.1% during the first quarter.
+West Oak Capital LLC now owns 20,755 shares of the asset manager’s stock worth $2,182,000 after buying an additional 230 shares during the period.
+Finally, Royal London Asset Management Ltd. boosted its stake in Northern Trust by 7.9% during the first quarter.
+Royal London Asset Management Ltd. now owns 70,872 shares of the asset manager’s stock worth $7,449,000 after buying an additional 5,190 shares during the period.
+Hedge funds and other institutional investors own 78.82% of the company’s stock.

 Northern Trust Corporation, a financial holding company, provides wealth management, asset servicing, asset management, and banking solutions for corporations, institutions, families, and individuals worldwide.
 It operates in two segments, Corporate & Institutional Services (C&IS) and Wealth Management.